-Harry & Meghan Are Reportedly Splitting From William & Kate In This Interesting Way
+Reports Suggest Harry & Meghan Are Splitting From Will & Kate In This Fascinating Way

 With their new bundle of joy Archie Harrison making his arrival just under a month ago, Prince Harry and the Duchess of Sussex are sure to have their hands full looking after a newborn.
 Ever since Meghan's arrival onto the royal scene the media have tried to pit her and Kate Middleton against one and other — sadly, a tale as old as time.
 The latest story pushing that narrative is news of Harry and Meghan splitting from the royal charity they founded with Prince William and Kate.